volt-software/Ichor/docs/02-CMakeOptions.md

 ## BUILD_EXAMPLES

+Turned on by default.
 Builds the examples in the [examples directory](../examples).
 Takes some time to compile.

 ## BUILD_BENCHMARKS

+Turned on by default.
 Builds the benchmarks in the [benchmarks directory](../benchmarks).

 ## BUILD_TESTS

+Turned on by default.
 Builds the tests in the [test directory](../test).

 ## ICHOR_ENABLE_INTERNAL_DEBUGGING